Big Radio 4

-Big Radio 4 or Big Radio - Četvrti program (Domaćica) is a Bosnian local commercial radio station, broadcasting from Banja Luka, Bosnia and Herzegovina.
+Big Radio 4 is a Bosnian local commercial radio station, broadcasting from Banja Luka, Bosnia and Herzegovina.
 This radio station broadcasts a variety of programs such as domestic Ex Yu pop music for all ages and local news.
 The owner of the radio station is the company BIG RADIO d.o.o.
 Banja Luka.

 After BHRT has abandoned the launch of the BH Radio 2 program, reserved frequencies were allocated to other interested stations across Bosnia and Herzegovina through the competition where Big Radio met the criteria for Big Radio 4 which was established in 2020.